 How to Distinguish Network Cabinet from Server Rack Cabinet

 Sometimes it is hard to distinguish network cabinet from server rack cabinet when you want to install a new server or networking equipment in the office and decide what kind of equipment is suitable for you.
-From the appearance point of view, they are almost the same since both network cabinet and server rack cabinet come in the uniform sizes, such as 42U.
-Actually, they still have some specific differences.
-In this article we will reveal these distinctions of network cabinet vs server rack cabinet so as to help you choose a proper cable management expert.
+From the appearance point of view, they are almost the same since both network cabinet and server rack cabinet come in uniform sizes, such as 42U.
+They still have some specific differences.
+In this article, we will reveal these distinctions of network cabinet versus server rack cabinet to help you choose a proper cable management expert.

 What Is Network Cabinet

-Network cabinet is usually used to store routers, patch panels, switches and other types of networking equipment and accessories.
-In most cases a network cabinet will be shallower than a server rack cabinet.
-These cabinets are usually shallower than server rack cabinets, and they are often times less than 31” in depth.
-Because thermal requirement is not typically an issue with the equipment stored in the network cabinet, they are more likely to have a glass or a strong plastic front door instead of a perforated one.
+A network cabinet is usually used to store routers, patch panels, switches, and other types of networking equipment and accessories.
+In most cases, a network cabinet will be shallower than a server rack cabinet.
+These cabinets are usually shallower than server rack cabinets, and they are often less than 31” in depth.
+Because the thermal requirement is not typically an issue with the equipment stored in the network cabinet, they are more likely to have a glass or a sturdy plastic front door instead of a perforated one.

 What Is Server Rack Cabinet